okeeffed/developer-notes/manual/Design-Patterns/Composite-Pattern.md

 - A unified `Component` interface for both part (Leaf) objects and whole (Composite) objects.
 - Individual `Leaf` objects implement the `Component` interface directly, and `Composite` objects forward requests to their child components.

+Clients can then work through the `Component` interface to treat `Leaf` and `Composite` objects uniformly.

+`Leaf` objects perform a request directly, and `Composite` objects forward the request to their child components recursively downwards the tree structure.
+This makes client classes easier to implement, change, test, and reuse.

 ## Resources

 - [Composite Wikipedia](https://en.wikipedia.org/wiki/Composite_pattern)